elmosanches/rover-arduino/README.md

 # Philosophy
-Communication with arduino is realised through SerialPort.
-Request formated according to specifiaction is sent to arudino and from arduino is supposed to come back response with status of the device.
+Communication with arduino is realised by SerialPort.
+A request formated according to the specifiaction is sent to arudino and arduino sends back a response with status of the device.

 ## REQUEST: